- Jan 6

 Statistics of Underage Drinking in College

-If the statistics on substance abuse among sororities and fraternities aren’t shocking enough, the statistics of underage drinking in college are appallingly high as well.
+If the statistics on substance misuse among sororities and fraternities aren’t shocking enough, the statistics of underage drinking in college are appallingly high as well.
 According to a national survey, almost 60 percent of college students ages 18 to 22 drank alcohol in the past month — of which two out of three engaged in binge drinking.

 About 20 percent of college students today meet the criteria for an AUD.
-Consequences of underage drinking in college include unsafe sex, driving under the influence, health issues, injuries, involvement with the police, suicide attempts, vandalism and property damage.
+Consequences of underage drinking in college include unsafe sex, driving under the influence, health issues, injuries, involvement with the police, suicide attempts, vandalism, and property damage.

 Members of both sororities and fraternities are at a higher risk of drug use and binge drinking than their non-Greek life peers.
-More specifically, fraternity members (males who are under the age of 25) are the group of college students that have the highest risk of developing a substance abuse problem.
+More specifically, fraternity members (males who are under the age of 25) are the group of college students that have the highest risk of developing a substance misuse problem.
 This may be because men are more likely than their female counterparts to engage in risky behavior or feel pressured by other men.